Contributor: Cedar Crest Hospital clinical team member Erica Smith, MA, NCC.

 While the holidays are a joyous time for many, they can also be a time of great struggle for those who are in recovery from an addiction to alcohol.
-This is a time where there are many gatherings in which alcohol is served and freely enjoyed by many.
+This is a time where there are many gatherings in which alcohol is served and freely enjoyed by many, but support groups can help with the stress.

 For those who have not gone through the daily battle that alcoholism elicits, they do not have to worry about the presence of alcoholic beverages at the various parties and festivities that they attend.